Dajtbaeva/WEBDEV_2023/LAB5/online-store-enhanced/README.md

-# OnlineStore
+# OnlineStoreEnhanced

 The items are recorded in a json file (items.json).
 With the help of the json server, a fake api was made from this file, data was obtained from this api.

-Instead of the product gallery, added a button on which you can see more information about the product and an input for searching products.
+On product page you can see more information about the products and an input for searching needed products.
+On category page you can select the desired category (input, type radio) and get the results.

+With the help of HttpClient service, the data is always updated on the server and the following functionality was implemented:

+- Remove item (DELETE method)
+- Change number of likes (PUT method)

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.1.5.